4. Penalties¶

 Rationale: It is illegal to block after a Jam has ended.
 It is, however, legal to initiate during the Jam-Ending Whistle, even if the outcome happens once the Jam has ended.

-Keep in Mind: A Skater penalized after the end of the Jam should serve their penalty in the position in which they appear to be acting.
+Keep in Mind: A Skater penalized after the end of the Jam should serve their penalty in the Role in which they appear to be acting.

 Red Jammer is 18 ft (5.48 m) ahead of the Pack alongside White Pivot.
 They continue to skate, and an Official gives an Out of Play warning to both players.
 White Pivot continues to skate alongside Red Jammer, and then blocks Red Jammer, making hip-to-hip contact.
 Red Jammer counter-blocks White Pivot in an attempt to remain upright and continue on their way.
 White Pivot falls as a result.